 We recognise the importance of providing a website that can be used in a variety of ways which do not depend on a single sense, ability, or technology.
 Building a website which is usable, desirable and accessible for all user groups, including the disabled, is our ongoing commitment.

-Our site conforms to W3C's Web Content Accessibility Guidelines 1.0, level A.
+Our site conforms to the W3C's Web Content Accessibility Guidelines 2.1 Level A and we're working towards Level AA compliance.

 Below is a list of critical requirements, which alone cover nearly 40% of those highlighted by W3C accessibility problems.
 These have been given extra attention and the highest priority during expert evaluation.